typoon/reclass/docs/Assembler/assembler.rst

 ::

-    .byte $identifier value
+    .byte $identifier [value]

 Creates a `byte` constant to be referenced in the assembly code.
 During the compilation process the identifier used in the code is replaced by its value.
-No new entry in the constant pool is created by this directive
+No new entry in the constant pool is created by this directive.
+If *value* is not provided, the identifier is initialized to 0 automatically.

 **Example**